Brian McClair: Manchester United

-McClair joined Manchester United in July 1987, for a transfer fee of £850,000 that was determined by a tribunal.
-Celtic initially wanted £2million for him, a fee which would have made him the most expensive player at the time to have signed for any British club, whilst Manchester United had offered only £400,000.
+McClair joined Manchester United in July 1987 for a transfer fee of £850,000 that was determined by a tribunal.
+Celtic initially wanted £2 million for him, a fee which would have made him the most expensive player at the time to have signed for any British club, whilst Manchester United had offered only £400,000.

 In his first season for Manchester United he scored 24 league goals, becoming the first Manchester United player to surpass 20 league goals in one season since George Best in the 1967–68 season.
 His first goal for Manchester United came in the third game of the season, a 2–0 home win over Watford.
-He scored in the next game, a 3–1 away win over Charlton Athletic.
+He then scored in the next game, a 3–1 away win over Charlton Athletic.
 He scored a brace in the 4–2 away win over Sheffield Wednesday on 10 October 1987, and another double in the late December win over defending champions Everton.
 He put a further double over Sheffield Wednesday in the March return game at Old Trafford, and scored a hat-trick against Derby County in early April.
 He managed further braces in the final two games of the season (against Portsmouth and Wimbledon).
-Only Liverpool's John Aldridge managed more First Division goals that season.
-McClair managed a total of 31 goals in all competitions, but a late penalty miss in the fifth round of the FA Cup at Arsenal meant that Manchester United lost the tie 2–1 and he was denied the chance of silverware as well as building on his already highly impressive goal tally.
+Only Liverpool's John Aldridge netted more First Division goals that season and, in all competitions, McClair scored a total of 31 goals.
+He could have had even more, but his late penalty miss at Arsenal in the FA Cup fifth round meant that Manchester United were eliminated with a 2–1 loss in what was a trophy-less season.

-1988–89 was a trying season for United after the excellent progress of 1987–88.
-After a season playing alongside Peter Davenport, McClair now found himself paired with returning hero Mark Hughes (back at Manchester United after two years abroad) and much was expected of the newly formed partnership.
-By the end of November, McClair had scored just twice in the league and Hughes had found the net eight times, with Manchester United finding themselves in mid-table after a run of eight draws and one defeat.
-Results improved over the next couple of months as United crept to the fringes of the title challenge, but fell away in the final quarter of the season as Manchester United finished 11th.
-McClair and Hughes both managed 16 goals in all competitions, with Hughes being leading scorer in the league with 14 goals to McClair's 10.
+1988–89 was a difficult season for United after the progress made in 1987–88.
+Having spent his first year playing alongside Peter Davenport, McClair now found himself paired with returning hero Mark Hughes (back at Manchester United after two years abroad) and much was expected of the newly formed partnership.
+By the end of November, however, McClair had scored just twice in the league, whereas Hughes had found the net eight times, with Manchester United finding themselves in mid-table after a run of eight draws and one defeat.
+Results improved over the next couple of months as United crept to the fringes of the title challenge, but fell away in the final quarter of the season as the club finished 11th.
+McClair and Hughes both managed 16 goals in all competitions, with Hughes being the club's leading scorer in the league with 14 goals to McClair's 10.